Extension Cord Safety: How to Properly Power Items Away From Outlets

 - Do pay attention to an extension cord’s rating and designation to ensure it matches the task at hand.

-- Do store extension cords inside when they are not in use.
+- Do roll up extension cords neatly and store them indoors when they are not in use.

 - Do unplug extension cords that are not currently being used.